Hamlet Nkwain

 she/her

-Women’s Steering Committee representative – North America & Caribbean
+Women’s Steering Committee representative – North America and the Caribbean

 she/her

-Women’s Steering Committee representative – North America & Caribbean
+Women’s Steering Committee representative – North America and the Caribbean

 she/her